 Mold drawing

-The mold drawing is also very useful in case the mold needs to be repaired in the future.
-It has all the dimensional data that will be used for CNC machining of the mold component.
+The mold drawing is especially valuable for any future repair needs.
+It contains all the dimensional data necessary for CNC machining of the mold components.